What's the Weight? Estimating Controlled Outcome Differences in Complex Surveys for Health Disparities Research: NHANES: Race, SES, and Telomere Length

 ACD estimates and corresponding 95\% confidence intervals across the various analytic approaches are presented in Table \ref{tab:nhanes_results} below.
 In general, the ACD estimates across different analytic strategies tend to attenuate in magnitude as we made more appropriate adjustments for confounding and selection bias.
 For example, the multiple linear regression had an ACD estimate of 0.0265, corresponding to approximately a 2.7\% longer telomere length, on average, among non-Hispanic Black individuals as compared to non-Hispanic White individuals, adjusting for all other factors (95\% CI: 0.0106-0.0423).
-In contrast the ACD point estimates from our proposed approaches varied from 0.0132 (IPW2) to 0.0176 (OM), though these average controlled differences were not statistically different from zero.
+In contrast, the ACD point estimates from our proposed approaches varied from 0.0122 (AIPW) to 0.0176 (OM), though these ACD estimates were not statistically different from zero.
 These results suggest that there is a strong confounding relationship between SES and race.
-Moreover, the methods which properly incorporated the NHANES stratified, clustered design tended to have more conservative standard error estimates than those which did not, as evidenced by the wider confidence intervals (Table \ref{tab:nhanes_results}).
+Moreover, the methods which incorporated the NHANES stratified, clustered design tended to have more conservative standard error estimates, as evidenced by the wider confidence intervals (Table \ref{tab:nhanes_results}).

-These results align with our analytic and simulation results in two important ways.
+These results align with our analytic and simulation results in two ways.
 Firstly, we show analytically that if our conceptual diagram holds, the proposed approaches will lead to consistent estimates of the ACD, whereas methods which do not account for confounding and/or the sampling design appropriately will incur bias in estimating the ACD.
 This is further evidenced in our simulations, which show that the ACD is overestimated, on average, in the settings which closely reflect our assumed conceptual diagram for these data.
 The ACD estimates for the proposed approaches are roughly 50\% those of the existing approaches.
 Secondly, the methods which respect the complex survey design tend to have wider confidence intervals, appropriately, as individuals within sampling units are correlated.
+Lastly, in a supplementary analysis, we present a different example from NHANES which may be amenable to a causal interpretation (in the sense that counterfactual/potential outcomes and plausibly changing exposures are more meaningful).
+To illustrate how the proposed methods can, under stronger assumptions, identify the average difference in potential outcome means ({\it population average treatment effect}; PATE), we study the effect of exposure to a particular environmental contaminant, lead, on telomere length~\citep{zota2015associations}.
+Please see Supplement C for full details.